Explore the Caves and Sinkholes of Boyaca Caving Area, Colombia

 Day by Day

-The tour starts in the early afternoon, when you will be taken by car from La Monja de la Piedra House in La Mesa, Cundinamarca to Gachantivá, Boyaca.
+The tour starts in the early afternoon, when you will be taken by car from your pickup location in Cundinamarca to the Boyaca caving area.
 This journey takes approximately 6 hours; however, you will be sure to see some stunning scenery as we drive.
-We will arrive late afternoon or early evening, giving you time to explore the small town of Gachantivá before and after dinner.
+We will arrive late afternoon or early evening, giving you time to explore a small town nearby before and after dinner.
 You can also spend time getting to know the local family at whose house we will stay.

 DAY 1 and NIGHT 2